 Set Out for New Discoveries Have you been dreaming of new inspiring experiences?
 If so, just step on board and disembark in the stunningly beautiful southern German district of Baden.
 We're here to show you just how many things there are to explore, all within easy reach of Karlsruhe/Baden-Baden Airport (FKB).
 Here, in the heart of Europe, you will find a world of excitement just a hop, skip and a jump away from the airport: Magnificent countryside, art, culture and lifestyle, sports, exciting recreational fun, relaxing spa facilities and wonderful culinary delights.
 Take a look and choose your favourite destinations.

 It is said that natives of Cologne, who are living elsewhere, always feel homesick.
 Visitors to this beautiful city will soon understand why.
 Germany’s oldest metropolis, which, of course, gave its name to the Eau de Cologne, offers a mix of magnificent and romantic churches, the latest in modern architecture, busy shopping streets and world-famous museums.
 There is much to do and see, including a world famous carnival, so come and explore Cologne!
 With frequent flights and transportation options, getting here has never been easier.

 Dortmund is one of Germany’s ecclectic and dynamic 21st century cities, located in the North Rhine-Westphalia region of the country.
 Modern Dortmund is vibrant and dynamic, well-known for its excellent shopping, beer and football.
 But there is another, altogether softer, side to this former industrial powerhouse.
 Dortmund has great theatres and cultural centres, a range of fascinating museums and, with half the city given over to parks and gardens, enough green spaces to sooth the senses.

-Duesseldorf houses “the longest bar in the world,” Germany’s finest shopping boulevard Königsallee, and countless museums, theatres and attractions underscoring the city as a major arts centre.
+Düsseldorf houses “the longest bar in the world,” Germany’s finest shopping boulevard Königsallee, and countless museums, theatres and attractions underscoring the city as a major arts centre.
 It offers the legendary cheer of the Rhineland with all its quaint traditions in perfect harmony with all the luxuries of a truly cosmopolitan city.
+You are invited to discover this great city... www.duesseldorf-tourismus.de/en.